gokulsrin/Shape-Of-Option-Generation/README.md

 The [Analysis](Analysis/) folder contains all of the scripts for data analysis performed on data collected from studies.
 Each subfolder houses the analysis scripts for each study.
 For example, [this](/Analysis/Study_1/)folder contains all of the data analysis for Study 1.
 The [Model](Analysis/Model/) folder stores the custom sentiment model used during sentiment analysis.

 ### Data
 The [Data](Data/) folder contains the data collected from each study, alongside supplementary files used in data analysis.
 Each subfolder contains the data from each study.
 For example, [this](Data/Study1/) folder contains the data for Study 1.
+It is also worth mentioning that though vignettes are ordered in the corresponding .txt files, they were administered to participants in random order.

 ### Studies
 The [Studies](Studies/) folder contains the code used for the studies 2 and 5.
 Studies 1, 3, and 4 were either 1) produced on a third-party survey platform (e.g., Qualtrics), or 2) lack accessible source code.